What Can You Not Do While On The FMLA| Full Guide?

 Depending on the specific situation, employees must give notice when a leave of absence is required as soon as possible.
 According to the regulations, this will typically be within the time frame set by the employer’s customary and usual notice requirements.

-An employee is required to give at least 30 days’ notice when a leave of absence is anticipated because of an impending birth, adoption or foster care placement, or scheduled medical treatment.
+An employee must give at least 30 days’ notice when a leave of absence is anticipated because of an impending birth, adoption or foster care placement, or scheduled medical treatment.

 If giving 30 days’ notice isn’t possible, an employee must provide notice “as soon as practicable.”
-No matter how long such leave is expected, employees must give notice as soon as possible.
+Employees must give notice as soon as possible no matter how long such leave is expected.
 According to the regulations, it must be workable for an employee to give notice of an expected need for leave on either the same day or the following business day.

 However, in every situation, the timing of when an employee could reasonably give notice must consider the unique facts and circumstances.